 “I’m going to lay down and get some rest, I’m not feeling well.
 Amy, would you mind taking my wallet and picking up some camel felt slippers for my brother while you guys are shopping?”

 “Sure thing.”
 She replied.
 Without thinking I handed her my travel “wallet” which consisted of a bag with handful of cash, my credit card and passport.

 “I’ll see you guys in a couple of hours.”
 Wrong.
-What ensued over the next several hours I can only describe as the most violent illness that has ever overcame me.
+What ensued over the next several hours I can only describe as the most violent illness that has ever overcome me.
 I’ll spare you the details.
-But between vomit sessions and bathroom trips I managed to get the attention of the hostel owner.
+But between vomit sessions and bathroom trips, I managed to get the attention of the hostel owner.